jpeg729/csharp-tensors/Readme.md

     - `Stack(dim, tensor1, tensor2, ...)`
     - `Split(dim, size)`
 * Basic math - done
-* Conv1d - TODO
-  We don't really need 2d convs as a 2d conv can be separated into two 1d convs 1 x N then N x 1.
+* Conv1d - TODO.
+Note that we don't really need 2d convs as a 2d conv can be separated into two 1d convs 1&nbsp;x&nbsp;N then N&nbsp;x&nbsp;1.
 The resulting model uses fewer params, runs faster, and gives great results.
-* Tests - TODO
+* Tests - partially done, the following need to be done

-### Copy on write

-Modifying the data contained in a Tensor is avoided where possible in order to enable automatic differentiation.
-For efficiency, tensor manipulation operations generally return a new Tensor that shares the same underlying data array as the original Tensor.

-By necessity, some methods do modify the data stored in the Tensor.
-These methods have names that end in an underscore, and all of them return `void` so they can't be chained.
+  - `CloseTo`
+  - `Broadcast`
+  - `Copy`
+  - `Squeeze`
+  - `Unsqueeze`
+  - Sequential slicing - should be ok
+  - Sequential padding - padding the same dim twice currently overwrites the padding
+  - Slicing after padding - will fail if the slice occurs over the same dim as the padding
+  - Other ops after padding - many will fail to copy the padding
+  - `Elementwise`
+  - Math ops

 ### Tensor creation